josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 First, _tons_ of companies use "WP" in their names, and/or the names of their products.
 Why isn't Matt going after them?

-Second, as many people have already noted: Matt runs both `wordpress.com` _and_ `wordpress.org`, which are entirely separate entities that do two completely different things.
+Second, as many people have already noted: Matt effectively runs both `wordpress.com` _and_ `wordpress.org`, which are entirely separate entities that do two completely different things.
 You wanna tell me _that's_ clear, but somehow WP Engine and WordPress.com are too similar?
 Really?

 Third, my kindergartner and every kid in his class could tell the difference between the WordPress W and WP Engine's dumb logo.
 (WP Engine's logo has always been a grid of weird, almost-square shapes that's apparently meant to vaguely resemble an engine, but which makes no sense to pretty much anyone who's ever seen it, far as I can tell.
 It's a bad logo, in my professional opinion as a designer, even the slightly better version they just released recently.
 But I digress.
 Point is: it looks literally nothing like any WordPress logo.
 Also: it's not the same color.
-I have color vision deficiency, and even _I_ can tell that.
-Anyway…)
+I have color vision deficiency, and even _I_ can tell that.)

 Finally, for the whole two years I worked for Shopify, most of my family thought I was at Spotify.
 Now I'm at Deno, and nobody in my family has any clue what a JavaScript runtime is, and my dad basically thinks I work for Java.

 Family members don't always get tech.
 That's not a sign that something is wrong, and it's most _certainly_ not a sign that any wrongdoing has been committed, let alone deliberately.
+(Which, I assume, probably wasn't Matt's mom's point to begin with, but that didn't stop him from running with it.)

 #### Matt claims WP Engine is selling a "cheap knock-off" of WordPress